When You Digitize, You Open Up A "Portal To The Past" By Offering Practical Access To Content On Microfilm

 To achieve our goal, we have embraced the idea that preserving history is a shared responsibility.
 We partner with local community publishers, libraries, and other like minded individuals to make local content more accessible, now and in the future.

+Our process ensures that you don’t have to sacrifice when building your digital archive.
 Our team will work with you every step of the way in the creation of your Community History Archive – delivering you a valuable asset that you are proud to share with your patrons and community.
 We will help guide all the parties in finding funding, ensuring all copyright laws are being followed, the content is properly preserved, and the collection properly reflects the community’s commitment to preserving the past.

 The newspaper microfilm will be scanned in the manner best suited to providing volume and cost effectiveness, while retaining an image quality that allows for access.
 The Advantage scanning process is intended to accurately render the content of the original newspaper if the source material in respect to its completeness, appearance of original text and correct sequence of pages.
 The reproduction of photographs and accurate tonality are not the intent of this process, but available if funding allows for it.

 Newspaper microfilm will only be scanned for access, not as a preservation method in keeping with the Advantage philosophy that digitization is an enhancement to make the content more practically accessible, and not as an archival solution.
 The original microfilmed newspapers will remain the preservation copy after digitization.

 Upon completion of your archive, our team will provide you with access to tracking tools so you can track the usage of your database for your end of the year reporting.
 Our team will continue to improve and update your database as technology changes.